KageKirin/value_ptr/readme.md

 ## Other implementations

-### virtual clone
+### member clone

 This situation has been solved in a few different ways.
 Some libraries that deal with copying polymorphically require the class to define a virtual `clone` member function in the base and all derived classes.
-This has some drawbacks, however.
+This has one major drawback, however.

-* It requires virtual functions where none may be needed.
-This increases the size of each instance of the class and slows down copy construction if the virtual call cannot be inlined.
-This is not a major drawback for most applications because the slowdown and increase in size are minor, but some applications measure their memory usage in bytes or spend a lot of time copying already.
 * It requires the contained class to be modified to use it with the `value_ptr`.
 This can be impossible in the case that the pointed-to object comes from third-party code.

+Note that it does not require a virtual function.
+The usage of a virtual member function `clone` vs. a non-virtual member function `clone` is identical.
+A class that is not virtual and is not designed to be derived from can have a regular member function that just calls the copy constructor.

 ### Template function

 Other libraries use a template function that must be defined for the user's type.
 This is the approach used by the Boost.Pointer Container library.
-This neatly avoids all of the problems listed above, and allows for easy specialization of non-class types.
+This neatly avoids the problem listed above, and allows for easy specialization of non-class types.
 The Boost Pointer Container library uses the function `new_clone`:

 However, the question remains of what the default behavior should be.